 The SPCA cares for more than 12,000 animals each year through programs that include adoptions; admissions; animal rescues; animal emergency transports; stray lost and found services; animal cruelty investigations and seizures; care for wildlife, reptiles, exotics, and farm animals; and much more.

-There is not a mandatory cost to surrender an animal to the SPCA, however, we do ask for a donation when an animal is surrendered.
-Your donation enables us not only to provide continued care for your surrendered animal, but it allows us to help more and more animals every day.
+Animal admission fees enable us not only to provide continued care for surrendered animals, but allow us to help more and more animals every day.

 There is not an adoption time limit at the SPCA!